What causes fatigue?

 How you are feeling emotionally

 • It can also help to speak to someone affected by pancreatic cancer.
-We have online support sessions and an online forum where you can connect with others.

 • Our specialist nurses on the Support Line can also help with emotional support.